nus-cs2103-AY1617S1/addressbook-level4/docs/AddressBookDeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Delete task

 **MSS**

-1. User requests to list persons
+1. User requests to list tasks
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of tasks
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific task in the list
-4. AddressBook deletes the person <br>
+4. AddressBook deletes the task <br>
 Use case ends.

 **Extensions**